8 Types of Owls in Florida

 Due to its small size and unique characteristics, the burrowing owl is a species of special concern in Florida.

-Habitat destruction has been a major factor in the decline of this species in the state, and efforts are being made to protect their habitat and conserve the remaining populations.
+Habitat destruction has been a major factor in this species’ decline in the state, and efforts are being made to protect their habitat and conserve the remaining populations.

 Burrowing types of owls in Florida can be found in some protected areas in south and central Florida, such as Kissimmee Prairie Preserve State Park.